Actindo-AG/Documentation/DataHub/Integration/04_ManageChannels.md

   > [Info] The channel must be activated to be used.

 5. Click the [SAVE] button in the upper right corner.
   The new channel is saved.
-The *Create Channel* view is closed.
+The *Create channel* view is closed.

 ### Next steps